soft-eng-practicum/softdev2-resources/content/workshops/ai/translate-hugging-face/_index.md

 ### What is Hugging Face?

-One stop shop for all AI tasks simplified:
+One stop shop for all AI tasks simplified: https://huggingface.co

 {{% figure src="/softdev2-resources/images/ai/hugging-face-home-screenshot_20250315.png" height="500"
     style="" %}}

+**Create an account now!**

 ---